eigenfoundation/ELIPs/template.md

 *- Required coordination with other teams or projects (if applicable)*

 ## References & Relevant Discussions
-*[List any relevant external references, relevant resources, and prior discussions]*
+*[List any relevant external references, resources, and prior discussions]*